link00000000/atamos/README.md

 # atomas

-> A remake of the mobile game created by sirnic
+> A remake of the mobile game by sirnic

 #### Build Setup